Policy and Procedure

 Chiltern Nursery : Alisha Blanchard / Kristina Mott

-If this doesn’t resolve the problem then a formal complaint should be forward to Ofsted.
-The address is available on our parents noticeboard.
+If this doesn’t resolve the problem then a formal complaint should be forwarded to Ofsted.
+The details for Ofsted are available on our parents noticeboard.

-At Lynton House Day Nursery, we like to give our children lots of praise and enthusiasm, adopting a positive and consistent management of behaviour.
+At Lynton House Day Nursery, we like to give our children lots of praise, encouragement and enthusiasm, adopting a positive and consistent approach.

 Children are encouraged to always say please and thank you, act in a kind and polite manner, learning to value one and other.